parse-community/parse-server/README.md

 **Caution, this is an experimental feature that may not be appropriate for production.**

-This feature deduplicates identical requests that are received by Parse Server mutliple times, typically due to network issues or network adapter access restrictions on mobile operating systems.
+This feature deduplicates identical requests that are received by Parse Server multiple times, typically due to network issues or network adapter access restrictions on mobile operating systems.

 Identical requests are identified by their request header `X-Parse-Request-Id`.
 Therefore a client request has to include this header for deduplication to be applied.
 Requests that do not contain this header cannot be deduplicated and are processed normally by Parse Server.
-This means rolling out this feature to clients is seamless as Parse Server still processes request without this header when this feature is enbabled.
+This means rolling out this feature to clients is seamless as Parse Server still processes requests without this header when this feature is enabled.

 > This feature needs to be enabled on the client side to send the header and on the server to process the header.
 Refer to the specific Parse SDK docs to see whether the feature is supported yet.